-Capitalizing on the continued growth of Applebranded products, the Company forged an Authorized Reseller Agreement with Apple South Asia (Thailand) Co., Ltd. in 2005.
+Capitalizing on the continued growth of Apple-branded products, the Company forged an Authorized Reseller Agreement with Apple South Asia (Thailand) Co., Ltd. in 2005.
 This partnership led to the distribution of Apple-branded products under Studio7 and U-Store, with Apple-branded stores opening within university campuses to cater to pupils and university students.
-As of 2023, the Company operated 113 Studio7 stores and 19 U-Store stores.
+As of 2023, the Company operated 123 Studio7 stores and 19 U-Store stores.
+Currently, the Company is focusing on expanding branches to other provinces and secondary cities in line with customer demand in each area.

-4) Brand Shops
+(4) Brand Shops